Contents

 Proper Adjectives Examples

-Proper nouns birth proper adjectives.
-That is, proper adjectives forms from proper nouns.
-It is essential to capitalize these adjectives to stay true to the proper noun from which they arise.
+Proper adjectives are derived from proper nouns.
+It is essential to capitalize these adjectives to match the proper nouns they come from.

 Examples